MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 {% include toc.html %}

-# The network of Nobel Prize laureates
+# The network of Nobel Prize Laureates

 ## Introduction

-We chose to build the network of Nobel Prize laureates, using a list of Nobel laureates found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_Nobel_laureates#List_of_laureates), in which there is an edge between two laureates if one of the laureate's Wikipedia page contains a link to the other laureate's page.
+We chose to build the network of Nobel Prize Laureates, using a list of Nobel laureates found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_Nobel_laureates#List_of_laureates), in which there is an edge between two laureates if one of the laureate's Wikipedia page contains a link to the other laureate's page.
 The network consists in 969 nodes and 3220 edges.
 We decide to add the attributes year, prize, age, country of birth and gender, retrieved from the laureates' Wikipedia pages, to the nodes of the network.

 Through our analysis of the network, we would like to better understand Nobel Prize laureates and the prizes themselves.
 In particular, we would like to know what characterizes Nobel laureates in terms of age, gender and nationality, how they are connected to each other and what are the communities of laureates.
 Finally, we will analyze the Nobel lectures of the laureates, that we extracted from nobelprize.org, to understand their sentiments and how they evolve through time.